-Conduct public hearing and consider action to approve the first reading of Ordinance No. 2019-47 of the City Council of the City of Bastrop, Texas, granting a Conditional Use Permit for the expansion of a church use for Friendship Bible Baptist Church in Friendship Bible Subdivision, located at 1903 Pecan Street, within the city limits of Bastrop, Texas, as attached in Exhibit A and Exhibit B; setting out conditions, including a severability clause; and establishing an effective date and move to include on the October 22, 2019 Consent Agenda.
+Consider action to approve the second reading of Ordinance No. 2019-47 of the City Council of the City of Bastrop, Texas, granting a Conditional Use Permit for the expansion of a church use for Friendship Bible Baptist Church in Friendship Bible Subdivision, located at 1903 Pecan Street, within the city limits of Bastrop, Texas, as attached in Exhibit A and Exhibit B; setting out conditions, including a severability clause; and establishing an effective date.